gtx818/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Mphil of Computer Vision
+role: Master degree candidate of Control Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: